DaveO-Home/embedded-acceptance-tests/README.md

 **Install Assumptions:**

-  1. OS Linux and Windows(Tested on Windows10)
+  1. OS Linux or Windows(Tested on Windows10)
   1. Node and npm
   1. Gulp
   1. Google Chrome